 The communal style of eating—sharing one large platter with friends and family—makes the experience feel warm and connected.
 Tearing off pieces of injera to scoop up various stews is a deeply satisfying way to enjoy a meal together.

 Oakland’s Ethiopian scene is vibrant, spanning neighborhoods from Temescal to Fruitvale.
+Find the best vegan Ethiopian restaurants in Oakland through our directory, or explore all Ethiopian cuisine options across the US.
 When searching our directory, look for the beyaynetu, a fully vegan combination platter that showcases the kitchen’s best offerings.
 Supporting these restaurants also means supporting the rich culinary traditions brought to the Bay Area by Ethiopian-owned small businesses.